wli33/paperNotes/RL/SNAIL.md

 sample N classes from the dataset and K examples of each class, followed by a new, unlabeled example from one of the N classes.
 report the average accuracy on this last, (NK + 1)-th timestep.

-2. Reinforcement learning(MULTI-ARMED BANDITS,TABULAR MDPS,CONTINUOUS CONTROL, visual navigation).
+2. Reinforcement learning(Multi-armed bandits,tabular MDPs,continuous Control, visual navigation).
 Learning to visually navigate a maze
 - train on 1000 small mazes
 - test on held-out small mazes and large mazes